Pewejekubam/qbd-to-gnucash/README.md

 - Errors include parsing failures, unmapped types, and invalid trees
 - Unicode decode issues are stripped and logged with file/line details
 - On validation errors, the tool exits with code 2; on critical errors, with code 1
+- Logging is agentic AI-compatible and follows the centralized logging module PRD

 Example: